-- 1. Lot area landscaped: The Open Space Plan indicates that the subject property is 6.94 acres (302,306.4) in size, includes 2.04 (88,862.4 square feet) acres of open space and landscaping.
-The proposed landscaping area covers 29% of the subject property.
+- Lot area landscaped: The subject property is 6.94 acres (302,306.4) in size, and the proposed project includes 2.04 (86,249 square feet) acres of open space and landscaping.
+The proposed landscaping area covers 28.5% of the subject property.
 The criterion is met for NMC15.420.010(B)(1) - 2.
 Areas not otherwise improved shall be landscaped: The Landscape Plan indicates that all unimproved areas shall be landscaped.
 The criterion is met for NMC15.420.010(B)(2). - 3.
 Parking and loading areas: The proposed project includes 282 parking spaces and loading areas, and therefore must provide at least 7,050 square feet of defined landscaped areas, which are depicted in the Landscape Plan and Open Space Plan.
 The Landscaping Plan depicts landscaping buffers between parking and all proposed buildings.
 Landscaping adequately surrounds and defines the parking areas and are spread through the parking areas of the development.
 Additional landscaping and open space areas are provided via an on-site dog park area, picnic and play areas adjacent to the community Field House, along pedestrian pathways, and perimeters of proposed buildings.